Thank you for considering Caffeinated Press as a potential publishing partner.

 Revision History (last 90 days):

 Contents.
-These guidelines are perhaps a bit longer and more complex than what you’ve experienced with other publishers; we keep them thorough and up-to-date to minimize the risk of misaligned expectations.
+These guidelines, at more than 6,400 words in length, are perhaps a bit longer and more complex than what you’ve experienced with other publishers; we keep them thorough and up-to-date to minimize the risk of misaligned expectations.
 The last revision date appears above this section, as well as a summary of the changes we’ve made in the last rolling three-month window.
 See the list below for summary info; click the link to proceed straight to that section’s anchor for more detailed information.
 We urge you to read all of the guidelines, carefully, to reduce your odds that we’ll pass on your proposal.
 We’ve taken considerable time to curate this guidelines document.
 Although we sincerely welcome questions about points not covered here — such inquiries help us fine-tune our query framework! — it will not serve to your advantage to call or email us with questions that are very obviously answered on this page.

 - Basic Requirements — the work must be complete, you must own it and you must be authorized to work in the U.S.